 CalMTA will develop and regularly update a TMA model, incorporating actual sales or shipment data as it becomes available and then forecasting into future years.
-The evaluator will use the most recent data available at the time to estimate market adoption and make recommendations for updating the CalMTA model inputs.
+The evaluator will use the most recent data available at the time to review TMA.